Ellis Paul: Early career: 1987–1990

 "I started playing and learned a few songs by other writers to begin with.
 I started writing originals within a few months.
 My songs were pretty horrendous to begin with.
 They kept getting better and better.
 When I graduated, I started playing at open mics in bars in Boston.
 Eventually discovered that there were folk clubs where people were actually listening, and not drinking and carousing while you played.
 I got involved in that circuit.
 I think that's why I've become so lyric conscious — because of those listening rooms, where you really have to rely on words in those situations."

-The open mic circuit in the Boston area included The Nameless Coffeehouse in Cambridge, Westborough's Old Vienna Kaffeehouse and The Naked City Coffeehouse in Allston.
+The open mic circuit in the Boston area included The Nameless Coffeehouse in Cambridge, Westborough's Old Vienna Kaffeehaus and the Naked City Coffeehouse in Allston.
 Paul became a regular face at those clubs along with other young folk musicians such as Shawn Colvin, Patty Griffin, Dar Williams and Vance Gilbert.
 In 1989 he won the Nameless Coffeehouse's New Songwriter Award.
 Paul played Cambridge's Club Passim, a venue that would become his "home" venue, for the first time when he opened for John Gorka in October 1989.
 Less than four years later he performed his first shows at Passim as a headliner.
 The three consecutive nights of shows took place on February 19–21, 1993.

 It was at the Old Vienna that Paul met Jon Svetkey, Brian Doser and Jim Infantino, all struggling young local musicians.
 In 1989 the four young men formed a collective called "End Construction" and in 1990 released a compilation of songs titled Resume Speed: New Artist Compilation on the End Construction Productions label.
 The four songwriters each performed four of his own original songs on the CD release.
 The Resume Speed liner notes stated that End Construction Productions was a small independent production, promotion and recording company run by songwriters and musicians "hellbent on getting the good music out there."
 In the interview with Wood, Paul stated that the four songwriters started doing group shows together and collaborated on each other's material.
 Although he goes on to say that the collaboration "was a good thing" and that the four musicians learned a lot from each other, eventually the foursome "burned out on the competitiveness".
 The collaboration lasted three years.

 Following his graduation from Boston College in 1987, Paul worked a day-job at the COMPASS school as a teacher and social worker with inner city school children performing at open mics three or four nights a week.
 It was not until the fall of 1992 that he quit his day-job to pursue music as a full-time career.
 During this period Paul met his manager, Ralph Jaccodine, and together they founded Black Wolf Records.
 In 1989 the label released Paul's first two albums of original material: Am I Home and Urban Folksongs and Paul began touring outside the Boston area.
 Although originally released on cassette, the two albums were re-released on CD in 2001.